simonswain/straw/README.md

 Any other fields will be passed in to the Node as options for it to use as it sees fit.

+You can optionally place a callback function as the last argument to `straw.topology` that will be called once all the Nodes are up and running.

+topology#destroy will take down all the nodes and pipes used in the Topology.

 ### Options

 You can pass options in to the Topology that will be passed in to all